ArnBeDev/godot-runner-game-path-generator/README.md

  - Row - actual visible Row, consists of Fields
  - SpawnType - used to determine if and which object a Field should contain
  - Grid - contains Rows and moves them
- - PathGenerator - decides the segment type and row-width.
+ - PathGenerator - decides the segment type and row-width
  - SegmentGenerator - creates Segments of different types

 Other classes like Player, UI, obstacles or incentives are used for better showcase but are not required to generate the endless path.